EXCervantes/task-board/README.md

 Once I made sure things looked good so far I wanted to work on updating the localStorage when the user moves a card to a different lane.
 Again previous practice helped a bunch with this.
 I used jQuery to assign the "newStatus" to a specific card based on its ID and then update that status via the localStorage.
 That was upon page reload the table would stay current to what the user had in their own localStorage.

 Now it was time to handle when a card is deleted from the task table.
-Once again I used jQuery to grab the necessary elements based on their ID then if it matches the Event Listener function of getting removed it disappears from the localStorage.
+Once again I used jQuery to grab the necessary elements based on their ID.
+Then if it matches the Event Listener function of getting removed, it disappears from the localStorage.

 Lastly, was to call the "renderTaskList" function to pull the items from localStorage.
 Then it was time to implement the date picker for the date field using the Day.js API.
 Then using jQuery implement the draggable cards to be dropped into the lanes.